 If you've connected a computer as described in this chapter, you can use the projector's remote control as a wireless mouse.
-This lets you control your computer and click through slideshow-style presentations, such as PowerPoint® or Keynote,TM from up to 30 feet away.
+This lets you control your computer and click through slideshow-style presentations, such as PowerPoint, from up to 30 feet away.